 You can start off on the right foot by automating certain reports and updates so your clients don’t have to ask.
 Create an outreach strategy to help them stay in the loop and get valuable insights from your practice on a regular basis.
 Your communication strategy should even include a proactive approach to helping your clients feel reassured when prices drop or the market becomes volatile.

 Once you’ve onboarded your first high-net-worth client (and ideally before), take a hard look at your practice and look for where you can find efficiencies.
 Research shows, for example, that advisors who outsource their investment management save over 8 hours per week.

 Becoming a family office obviously takes some work, but it gives you an incredible degree of stickiness.
-If your organization is helping to not just manage your clients’ financial lives but also their lifestyle, property, travel, and more, dissatisfaction in any given area will be outweighed by the sheer utility you provide.
+If your organization is helping manage your clients’ private wealth and financial assets while also supporting their lifestyle, property, travel, and more, dissatisfaction in any given area will be outweighed by the sheer utility you provide.